Infrared Phonon Thermoreflectance in Polar Dielectrics: Section A: Sample Details

 \section{Section A: Sample Details}

 The samples used in this study include both epitaxially grown thin films and commercially available bulk materials.
 Aluminum nitride (AlN) and gallium nitride (GaN) were each deposited on sapphire substrates with a thickness of approximately 2.5 $\mu$m.
 The AlN layer was grown using the metal modulated epitaxy (MME) method while the GaN layer was deposited via the metal-organic chemical vapor deposition (MOCVD) technique, as detailed in Refs. \cite{kohBulklikeIntrinsicPhonon2020} and \cite{kohHighThermalConductivity2021}, respectively.
 These high-quality epitaxial films were prepared to ensure consistency in material properties for accurate comparison.
-In addition, we used bulk samples (with a thickness of 1 mm) acquired from commercial vendors for magnesium oxide (MgO, MTI Corporation, MGa101005S1), 4H-silicon carbide (4H-SiC, MSE Supplies, WA0333), sapphire (MSE Supplies), quartz (University Wafer, 3676), and high-purity fused silica (HPFS, Corning, 7980).
+A $\sim$100 nm thermally grown SiO$_2$ film on silicon, obtained from University Wafer (sample number), was included and characterized by spectroscopic ellipsometry and transient thermoreflectance measurements.
+In addition, we used bulk samples (with a thickness of 1 mm) acquired from commercial vendors for magnesium oxide (MgO, MTI Corporation, MGa101005S1), 4H-silicon carbide (4H-SiC, MSE Supplies, WA0333), sapphire (MSE Supplies), and quartz (University Wafer, 3676).
 These substrates were selected to represent a diverse range of optical and structural properties relevant to the objectives of this study.